 Colour and identity

 On 31 January 2025 I held a weaving workshop for GCSE and A-Level art and design students at ELIS Villamartin International school.
-It gave students the opportunity to learn a new skill whilst enabling them to demonstrate application and understanding of the elements of artistic practice, such as composition, and the use of colour and texture to achieve visual effects.
+It gave students the opportunity to learn a new skill whilst demonstrating application and understanding of the elements of artistic practice.

-The main activity was to produce individual weavings using a colour palette chosen by the students to express their feelings towards their location.
+The main activity was to produce individual weavings using a colour palette chosen by the students to express their feelings towards their location (shown above right).

-The extension activity was for the students to work in small groups responding to a 3-dimensional weaving frame.
+For the extension activity, students worked in small groups responding to a 3-dimensional weaving frame.
 Again the brief was to relate their responses to their locality and feelings towards it.

 Audio offers an alternative perspective on cultural expression.
 As a data source it reflects the natural and built environment as well as cultural activities such as the funfair and the beach.